 Rich History Dating Back 5,000 Years

-Known for developing a universal language, the Taino Indians were the second of the three pottery-making societies who lived at Salt River Bay.
-During the Taino occupation, the area served as the seat of a chiefdom, which contained an important religious structure, and a ball and dance court.
+A group whom some now refer to as the Igneri people settled in St. Croix 2,000 years ago.
+Later, the ancestors of the people now known as Taino lived at Salt River Bay.
+During the time they lived there, scholars believe the area served as the seat of a chiefdom, which contained an important religious structure, and a ball and dance court.

-The First Encounter – Columbus’ Second Voyage
+The First Encounter – Columbus’s Second Voyage

 Site of a Former Sugar Plantation